Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Discussions and conclusion

 From this study, we were able to rule out certain cloud species that are not consistent with the JWST observations.
 0.1 $\mu$m Na$_2$S clouds are optically thick and cause a strong radiative feedback, leading to a temperature inversion.
 Larger Na$_2$S particles (1 and 5 $\mu$m) instead raise the photospheric temperature, resulting in an overestimation of the emitted flux and the emission spectrum.
 Indeed, it remains debated whether Na$_2$S clouds can form in exoplanet atmospheres, as their high surface energies create a substantial barrier to nucleation \citep{gao2020}.

-In this work, we limited the formation of MgSiO$_3$ clouds (see Section \ref{section: cloudy}), although their condensation curve is consistent with the 3$\times$ Solar case.
-One possible approach to overcome this instability is to gradually increase the condensate abundance once the atmosphere becomes stable \citep{roman2021}, which would allow MgSiO$_3$ clouds to form without additional constraints.
-This will be explored in future studies of this planet.

-Finally, we note that certain clouds (e.g., 0.1 $\mu$m Na$_2$S) can reproduce the dayside observations but cannot match the terminator spectra.
+Finally, we note that certain clouds (e.g. 0.1 $\mu$m Na$_2$S) can reproduce the dayside observations but cannot match the terminator spectra.
 This demonstrates the importance of multi-view observations in constraining exoplanet atmospheres, as dayside and limb spectra provide different, complementary information.

 From our analysis, we draw the following main conclusions: \begin{enumerate} \item WASP-80b is a warm Jupiter with a very efficient heat redistribution.
 The thermal distribution of the planet is very homogeneous, with the possibility that the planet may be cloudless. \item The cloudless GCM was able to reproduce the observations of the planet with a good fit to the dayside and terminator observations.
-The relatively low abundance of CH$_4$ on the terminator can be due to photochemistry or due to quenching resulting from the high interior temperature of the planet. \item Large particle clouds of any species can be present as they settle down in the atmosphere and do not affect the spectra significantly. \item KCl clouds can be present on the planet as they do not cause a significant change in transmission or emission spectrum for this planet. \item Small Na$_2$S particle clouds of sizes 0.1, 1, 5 $\mu$m along with 0.1 $\mu$m MgSiO$_3$ are inconsistent with the JWST observations.
+The relatively low abundance of CH$_4$ on the terminator can be due to photochemistry. \item Large particle clouds of any species can be present as they settle down in the atmosphere and do not affect the spectra significantly. \item KCl clouds ($> 0.1~\mu$m) can be present on the planet as they do not cause a significant change in transmission or emission spectrum for this planet. \item Cloud particles smaller than the identified thresholds, Na$_2$S ($<10~\mu$m), KCl ($<1~\mu$m), and MgSiO$_3$ ($<5~\mu$m), are inconsistent with the JWST observations due to their strong radiative feedback.